-7.1 Time limit for responding to a request
+9 Time limit for responding to a request

-- 7.1.1 Although the School has 20 working days to comply with a request, the school is expected to respond to the request as quickly as is reasonably possible, given the resources available and the complexity of the request.
-In any event the time limit allowed should be seen as an absolute maximum, rather than a target for responding and resources will need to be managed accordingly to ensure that the statutory limit is not breached. - 7.1.2 It should be noted that in cases where additional information is sought from the applicant to help locate the information requested, or if a charge notice has been issued (in the event that the charging policy applies), the waiting period is not counted towards the 20 days allowed. - 7.1.3 Where a request is transferred from another school to the school (e.g. another school) as it was identified that the School held part, or all of the information requested, the first day of the statutory period will be the first working day after the School receives the transferred request (also see 7.9)
+- 9.1 Although the School has 20 working days to comply with a request, the school is expected to respond to the request as quickly as is reasonably possible, given the resources available and the complexity of the request. - 9.2 'Working days' exclude school holidays and 'inset' or training days where the pupils are not present. - 9.3 The timeline (clock will start ticking) as soon as the School receives the request (and not necessarily from the day the responsible officer receives or reads it).
+This is why it is essential that there is no delay in handling the request and that it is directed to the School Business Manager, as soon as possible.
+By doing this, there is a reduced risk that the request is missed or delayed. - 9.4 In any event the time limit allowed, should be seen as an absolute maximum, rather than a target for responding and resources will need to be managed accordingly to ensure that the statutory time limit is not breached. - 9.5 It should be noted that in instances, whereby additional information is sought from the applicant (to help locate the information requested), or if a charge notice has been issued (in the event that the charging policy applies), the waiting period is not counted as part of the 20-day time limit allowed for these types of requests. - 9.6 Where a request is transferred from another school to the school (e.g. another school) as it was identified that the School held part, or all of the information requested, the first day of the statutory period will be the first working day after the School receives the transferred request (also see 7.9)

-7.2 Contentious or novel requests
+10 Contentious or novel requests

-- 7.2.1 As a public body the School has a statutory duty to comply with the Freedom of Information Act and, when responding to a request, provide any information that is held subject to any exemptions that may apply. - 7.2.2 If a contentious or novel request, which may be the subject of media interest, is received it should be referred immediately to the School Business Manager so that they are aware.
-The responsibility for dealing with the request remains with the service/s that possesses the information. - 7.2.3 The School Business Manager should also have sight of the final response before despatch for comment and advice.
-The School Business Manager will only be able to provide assistance on the
+- 10.1 As a public body the School has a statutory duty to comply with the Freedom of Information Act and, when responding to a request, provide any information that is held subject to any exemptions that may apply. - 10.2 If a contentious or novel request, which may be the subject of media interest, is received it should be referred immediately to the School Business Manager so that they are aware.
+The responsibility for dealing with the request remains with the department/s that possess the information.

-- phrasing of the response and cannot advise you on the actual content (i.e. the raw information).
-The substance of the response is determined solely by the request itself; the information that is actually held and any exemptions that may apply. - 7.2.4 To assist officers in determining what should be referred to the School Business Manager please see

-Appendix 1 for guidance.
-If in doubt about referring, please seek the advice from the School Business Manager. - 7.2.5 If a request subsequently undergoes an appeal, the School Business Manager should be notified and have sight of the appeal response before despatch to the applicant for comment. - 7.2.6 When referring a draft response to the School Business Manager please allow up to 2 working days turnaround time.
-This will need to be taken into account in meeting the statutory 20 day limit.
+- 10.3 The School Business Manager should also have sight of the final response before despatch for comment and advice.
+The School Business Manager will only be able to provide assistance on the phrasing of the response and cannot advise you about the actual content (i.e. the raw information).
+The substance of the response is determined solely by the request itself; the information that is actually held and any exemptions that may apply. - 10.4 To assist officers in determining what should be referred to the School Business Manager please see Appendix 1 for guidance.
+If in doubt about referring, please seek the advice from the School Business Manager. - 10.5 If a request subsequently undergoes an appeal, the School Business Manager should be notified and have sight of the appeal response before despatch to the applicant for comment. - 10.6 When referring a draft response to the School Business Manager please allow up to 2 working days turnaround time.
+This will need to be taken into account in meeting the statutory 20-day limit.

-7.3 Information required from the Applicant
+10.1 Information required from the Applicant